-Imagine your worst fear coming to life.
-Do you know how you would face it?
+Imagine facing your worst fear.
+Do you know how you would handle it?
 Do you think God would be there to help you?
 I can answer these questions because one of my worst fears came true.

 I had a clear mammogram in October, and thought, “I am going to let this go”.
 And I did, I really did!
 I was allowing myself to live my best life.
 In that same year, I retired from 22 years of teaching, and it was time to enjoy it!

-I had surgery and it was a success.
-I was officially only stage 2.
-I had caught it early and my medical outlook was good (thanks to my beautiful friend’s advice of daily self-exams).
+I began the journey of facing fear.
+I had surgery and it was a success since I was officially only stage 2.
+The cancer was caught early and my medical outlook was good (thanks to my beautiful friend’s advice of daily self-exams).

 While emotionally exhausted, I still had to handle the business of life.
 I hate dealing with paperwork, and when your world has bottomed out, it becomes a real nuisance.

 I won’t forget the moment sitting in a small cafe when I filed a claim on my accelerated death policy.
 I had felt I needed this policy for peace of mind and signing the document helped me let go of some fear I was carrying.

 I started to fill out the boxes: Name, DOB, date of diagnosis, May 24, 2017, date of signed insurance policy, May 24, 2016.